s-rious/rydwell-schools/README.md

 - This error occurs due to Play Protect not having any data or history on the application 'Rydwell Schools'.
 - This error can be disregarded as, like the "Blocked by Play Protect" error, it is just not recognized by the Play Protect system due to it being downloaded from an outside source.
 - Simply tap "Send" or "Don't send", and you will be on your way with using the application.

+### Any additional bugs, complaints, or errors that occur can be emailed to the developer directly:
+crydwell.dev@gmail.com